Restatements to Existing Trust Plans

 Once you have restated your trust, you can then prepare an amendment to that restated trust in the future to fix or change certain things that are needed at that time, (i.e. the First Amendment to the Smith Family Trust, Dated January 1, 2000, as Restated on January 2, 2010).

-Please contact estate planning attorney, Kenneth Barney at [email protected] or call him at 480-833-1113 for more information about a updating and or restating your existing revocable living trust.
+Please contact estate planning attorney, Kenneth Barney at (480) 833-1113 to schedule your appointment for more information about updating and or restating your existing revocable living trust, or use the form below to send an email.